Nandinee-Sharma/Suggestify_movie_recommender_system/README.md

-# 🎥 Suggestify 🍿
+## 🎥 Suggestify 🍿
-Your Personal Movie Recommender System built with Streamlit
+### Your Personal Movie Recommender System built with Streamlit and Machine learning concept

----
 ![UI preview](img.png)

 ## View the app live on streamlit cloud